-The Design Review Panel (DRP) considered the design excellence of the subject built form application as well as the Amending Concept Development under DA 1110/2022/JP at a meeting held on 23 March 2022.
-The minutes to this meeting/DRP report are included at Attachment 17.
+The Design Review Panel (DRP) considered the design excellence of the Amending Concept Development as well as the subject built form application under DA 1112/2022/JP at a meeting held on 23 March 2022.
+The minutes to this meeting/DRP report are included at Attachment 19.
 The DRP concluded that both applications did not exhibit design excellence.
 It is noted that the DRP is an advisory body that assists the consent authority to assess whether a proposal exhibits design excellence.
 The DRP Panel members have been endorsed by the Government Architect NSW.
-Statutory compliance is a development assessment matter and is addressed in other sections of this Council Assessment report.
 A summary of the DRP's design excellence concerns for the subject application are as follows: